dtrivedi1001/acme-shopping-cart/README.md

 # ACME Shopping Cart

-This `two` pages shopping cart app.
+This `two` page shopping cart app.
 When you load the app, you will get inventory page with available product.
 Once you add the product into the cart and you hit `Proceed to Cart` you will go to checkout page.

 ## Getting Started